keras-team/keras/CONTRIBUTING.md

 4. Write tests.
 Your code should have full unit test coverage.
 If you want to see your PR merged promptly, this is crucial.

 5. Run our test suite locally.
 It's easy: from the Keras folder, simply run: `py.test tests/`.
-  - You will need to install the test requirements as well: `pip install -e .[tests]`.
+  - You will need to install the test requirements as well: `pip install pytest pytest-xdist`.

 6. Make sure all tests are passing:
   - with the Theano backend, on Python 2.7 and Python 3.5